mozzillation/icebreakerz/README.md

 # Icebreakerz: 200+ icebreaker questions for your workshops, meetings or parties

-Icebreakerz is a small tool to animate meetings or parties with some icebreaker questions.
+Icebreakerz is a small tool to liven up meetings or parties with +200 icebreaker questions.

 ## Credits
 The questions used in the tool were taken from some online content, including: